RutledgePaulV/q-builders/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.rutledgepaulv/q-builders/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.rutledgepaulv/q-builders)

 ### Overview
-A generic abstraction for building queries for arbitrary domain models that minimizes magic strings, provides type safety, produces queries that read like a sentence, and provides an extensible way to define new target query formats.
+An abstraction for building queries for arbitrary domain models that minimizes magic strings, provides type safety, produces queries that read like a sentence, and provides an extensible way to define new target query formats.

 Have a REST API?
 Chances are you want to provide an ability for people to query your API, but you also make queries against the database yourself.
-Using these builders lets you define *one* query model in a shared jar that you use in both your SDK and API and target different query formats.
-Like RSQL for over-the-wire and mongo or hibernate queries on the API server.
+One option could be to use these builders to define *one* query model in a shared jar that you use in both your SDK and API and simply target different query formats.
+Like RSQL for over-the-wire and mongo on the API server.

 ### Why does this exist?
-A lot of existing query builders are bad.
-It's difficult to write a query builder that always restricts you to the only logical options available, which has resulted in most query builders being overly generic and allowing you to call methods that you shouldn't be able to call at that time.
+A lot of existing query builders are bad (in my opinion).
+It's difficult to write a convenient query builder in a statically typed language, which has resulted in most query builders giving up on type safety and allowing you to call methods that you shouldn't be able to call at that time.

 ### Why is this better?
-As soon as you start typing, you'll notice that you're never even given an inapplicable option at any point as you build your queries.
-Also, since you define the accepted type when you define your query model, there's no need to worry about someone passing an integer to a string field, etc. It supports both chaining and composition to build a query and is ideal for using static imports to create what is essentially a query DSL.
+It uses the type system to enforce that you can't call an unapplicable method at any point as you build your queries.
+Also, since you define the accepted type when you define your query model, there's no need to worry about someone passing an integer to a string field, etc. It supports both chaining and composition to build a query and when used with static imports it begins to look like a succinct query DSL.

 ### Out Of Box Target Query Formats: